 Like clams, you can discard the shell and extract the meaty part to use as bait.
 Hook the meat firmly into the bait and lower it into the water.

 Mussels are a great choice for lake fishing bait.
-They will be effective at catching the same fish as describe above, for clam bait.
+They will be effective at catching the same fish as described above for clam bait.

 8. Trout or Salmon Eggs